-We tested a full-factorial combination of $\{5, 10, 20, 50, 100\}$ committees of rules and $\{2, 5, 7, 9\}$ neighbors to tune the CUBIST models.
-To get realistic estimates of the models' general performance, we defined a grouped ten-fold cross-validation scheme that treated the entire site (e.g., for total \mathbb{C} : NABO: 71 sites; BDM: 1079 sites) as independent in the modeling data sets.
+We tested a full-factorial combination of $\{5, 10, 20, 50, and 100\}$ committees of rules and $\{2, 5, 7, and 9\}$ neighbors to tune the CUBIST models.
+To obtain realistic estimates of the models' general performance, we defined a grouped 10-fold cross-validation scheme that treated the entire site (e.g., for total C: NABO - 71 sites; BDM - 1079 sites) as independent in the modeling data sets.
 This made all observations from a site the unit of prediction, making the procedure equivalent to external cross-validation.

-To reduce the bias-variance trade-off in the assessment, we repeated five times the grouped ten-fold cross-validation (CV) procedure (Friedman et al., 2008; Kuhn and Johnson, 2013).
-The division into training and validation proportions of the data was done in consistent and repeatable manner (pseudo-random number generation).
-We considered this site grouping factor as prior information when cross-validation segments were created, so that samples from a particular site were only present within one segment (fold) of a cross-validation split.
-This grouped assignment prevented that the relationships were trained on the model fitting sets and prevented a particular site from leaking into the testing segments, yielding reliable generalization errors.
-We tested the correspondence of mid-IR and model-derived predictions $(\vec{x_i})$ and measured standard reference measurements (x_i) with common regression metrics.
+To reduce the bias variance trade-off in the assessment, we repeated the grouped 10-fold cross-validation (CV) procedure five times (Friedman et al., 2008; Kuhn and Johnson, 2013).
+The division into training and validation proportions of the data was done in consistent and repeatable manner (pseudo random number generation).
+We considered this site grouping factor as prior information when cross-validation segments were created, so that samples from a particular site were only present within one segment (fold) of a crossvalidation split.
+This grouped assignment prevented the relationships from being trained on the model fitting sets and prevented a particular site from leaking into the testing segments, yielding reliable generalization errors.

+We tested the correspondence of mid-IR and modelderived predictions (\hat{x}i) and measured standard reference measurements (x_i) with common regression metrics.
 We cross-validated the inaccuracy of the models with the root mean square error (RMSE).
-The mean squared error (MSE) was further decomposed into mean error (ME) or bias and the standard deviation of the error (SDE) or imprecision, so that $RMSE^2 = ME^2 + SDE^2$ (Viscarra Rossel and McBratney, 1998).
+The mean squared error (MSE) was further decomposed into mean error (ME) or bias and the standard deviation of the error (SDE) or imprecision, so that RMSE2 = ME2 + SDE2 (Viscarra Rossel and McBratney, 1998).
 To describe the linear dependency between measurements and modeled values and give a relative goodness of fit, the coefficient of determination (R^2) from linear regression was also reported.
-All metrics were aggregated from five estimates from independent resampling
+All metrics were aggregated from five estimates from independent resampling repeats.
+We reported mean values and standard deviations to provide uncertainties of the estimates.